Escapist Dream: Reception

-Author Justin Kidd praised the book as a pop culture masterpiece, stating "The large amounts of pop culture references were well-written and well-integrated into the story, unlike some who only add references for the sake of it.
-These references both described and satirized geeks in a humorous and intellectual way.
-In the world of literature and geek culture, Escapist Dream is by far, The Great Gatsby of Pop Culture Fiction."
-Author Kayla Krantz gave it a 4/5, saying "This is a long read, but definitely immersive.
+The novel received positive reviews from various online publications.
+Author Kayla Krantz gave it a 4/5, saying, "This is a long read, but definitely immersive.
 The characters were relatable in their own ways."

-The novel also received positive reviews from various online publications.
-Roldan Tan from Rewritee included it in his “5 Best GameLit and LitRPG Books”, saying “Of all GameLit books in history, none is as grand in scale as this one-of-a kind novel.”
-The review also added, “In its portrayal of gaming culture, author Louis Bulaong really nailed every trope from video games and the gaming community in general.
-While the story praises the talents gamers possess, it also satirizes many of gaming culture’s funniest quirks, from trash-talking, using cheats, the console wars, and to the war against microtransactions.”
+John Almond from Gonevis called it a "well-written love letter to all geeks, young and old, of any fandom and medium."

 Carl Hannigan from Geeks gave it a 5 out of 5 rating, stating “I’m not being hyperbolic when I say that this is one of the best GameLit novels I have ever read.
 The style of writing was compact and concise and every character was really well-written and relatable.
 Of course, the book is not perfect.
 It starts too slow and the ending was a bit stretched.
 But I assure you the more you read it, the more you will fall in love with the place and the characters if you yourself is a geek."
-John Almond from Gonevis called it a "well-written love letter to all geeks, young and old, of any fandom and medium."

 Joanna Kane Larius of Booksie praised the book, saying, "When it comes to writing about geek fiction and culture, Escapist Dream is the king.
 Even if you take away the pop culture references and its geekiness, it is still the superior book that details the mental and emotional struggles that its characters went through.
 And all the way, you just had to cheer and cry as the story progress and said characters stumble through every adversity.
 I’ve never read a book that really portrays geeks in a fun and creative way as Louis Bulaong’s novel."

-Peyton F., owner and operator of the site Peyton Writes, gave the book a mixed review, saying, “It’s good in some places, great in others, and really, really dull at worst.
+Peyton F., owner and operator of the site Peyton Writes, gave the book a mixed review, stating, “It’s good in some places, great in others, and really, really dull at worst.
 But, as a first time author (besides the fan fictions and blog posts he’s written), Bulaong told a captivating story without trying so hard on pop culture knowledge for it to make sense.”

+Impact

+Escapist Dream has been cited by several critics as one of the best of its genre.
+Roldan Tan from Rewritee included it in his “5 Best GameLit and LitRPG Books”, praising its way of satirizing video game culture like trash-talking, using cheats, the console wars, and to the war against microtransactions.
+He added, “Of all GameLit books in history, none is as grand in scale as this one-of-a kind novel.”
+Sam Fletcher from Book Notification also ranked the novel at #2 in his list of "5 Next-Level GameLit Style Novels", calling it an "underrated modern classic" and adding that it "demonstrates the genre’s true potential."